-Every 5th of May, Children’s day is being held in Korea, and aside from giving the children’s a gift, there are many other things to do on the said holiday.
+Every 5th of May, Children’s day is held in Korea, and aside from giving the children a gift, there are many other things to do on the said holiday.

 History of Children’s Day in Korea

-Children’s day in Korea was introduced in the 1920s when Korean students and leaders gathered together to support and improve the social status of children in Korea and encourage the adults and parents to teach awareness to their children unprivileged independence.
+Children’s day in Korea was introduced in the 1920s when Korean students and leaders gathered together to support and improve the social status of children in Korea and encourage adults and parents to teach awareness to their children’s about unprivileged independence.
 During that time a children’s writer Dr. Bang Jung-Hwan started using the word eorini (어린이) instead of using aenom (애놈) and esaekki (애새끼).

 Children’s day in Korea is called 어린이날 (eorini-nal) which eorini (어린이) means children and nal (날) means day.
 Originally, Children’s day has been celebrated on May 1st but due to conflict with Labor Day, it was moved to May 5th and became an official public holiday in the 1970s.